-Our specialised Neonatal Unit, based at St Helier Hospital, provides emergency care for newborn and premature babies from 27 weeks gestation and above.
+Our local Neonatal Unit, based at St Helier Hospital, provides emergency care for newborn and premature babies from 27 weeks gestation and above.

-The unit is part of the south west London Neonatal Network.
-Neonatal Units within the local network comprise St George's Hospital in Tooting, Kingston Hospital, and Croydon University Hospital sharing expertise and resources to provide the best possible care.
+The unit is part of the south London Neonatal Network.
+Neonatal Units within the local network comprise St George's Hospital, Kingston Hospital, and Croydon University Hospital, sharing expertise and resources to provide the best possible care.

-We also have a dedicated Special Care Baby Unit (SCBU) at Epsom Hosptial, which provides specialist care for sick newborn babies.
+We also have a dedicated Special Care Baby Unit (SCBU) at Epsom Hosptial, which provides specialist care for sick newborn babies above 34 weeks gestation.

 The unit is open 24 hours a day, seven days a week for parents and grandparents when accompanied by either mother or father.

 Brothers and sisters are the only children allowed to visit, but remain the sole responsibility of the parent.
 Please be mindful that newborn babies are susceptible to infection, therefore we do not allow any other visitors under the age of 18 onto the unit.